Alpha Sophia

 What is a Payor?

+A payor (also spelled payer) is the entity that pays for healthcare services — including insurers, government programs, and employers.
 In the healthcare industry, a payor (also spelled “payer”) refers to any entity that pays for the healthcare services (such as diagnoses, treatments and other services) received by an individual.
 This phrase typically describes health insurance companies that offer their customers health plans, providing financial coverage and reimbursements for medical treatments and care services.

-Payors can be broadly categorized various types:
+Payors can be broadly categorized into various types:

 Why are Payors important in healthcare?